Research · Policy comparison · Living page

 "if the User provides a referral link to the Referred Customer by email, the email must be created and distributed according to CAN SPAM guidelines.
 Sending unsolicited e-mail messages (SPAM) can result in deactivation of their affiliate account."

-Read carefully: that's a permission with conditions, not an explicit allow-sentence like Kit's.
-It regulates how referral links travel by email rather than plainly blessing the channel.
-Workable — but if your entire strategy is email promotion, "explicit" beats "inferred."
+Read carefully: that's a permission with conditions rather than an explicit allow-sentence like Kit's.
+It regulates how referral links travel by email without plainly blessing the channel.
+Workable, but if your entire strategy is email promotion, "explicit" beats "inferred."

 "You may include Special Links in emails, SMS and direct messaging from your social media Sites; provided, that such communications are solicited (i.e., opted into by the receiving customer) and are otherwise in compliance with the Agreement."

-The caveat most posts miss: "from your social media Sites" may scope this permission to messaging that originates from your registered social channels — potentially narrower than a general newsletter allowance.
+The caveat most posts miss: "from your social media Sites" may scope this permission to messaging that originates from your registered social channels, potentially narrower than a general newsletter allowance.
 We flagged this internally as requiring a full Operating Agreement read before anyone relies on it.
-Add the 24-hour cookie and ~1–4.5% physical-goods rates, and email-first Amazon promotion is a weak strategy even where it's technically permitted.
+Add the 24-hour cookie and physical-goods rates of roughly 1 to 4.5 percent, and email-first Amazon promotion is a weak strategy even where it's technically permitted.

 "Sorry, this affiliate program is no longer active."